Learning Languages at SOAS

 Languages within degree programmes are taught in the various regional departments of the Faculty of Languages & Cultures, including the SOAS Language Centre, which offers an even wider range of evening and weekend language classes.

-Language degrees are four-year degrees, but students pay reduced fees for the language year abroad.
+Most language degrees are four-year degrees, including a year abroad, but students pay reduced fees for the year abroad.
 More information on tuition fees.

 Professor Anne Pauwels - Languages for an interconnected world